-The laser eye surgery aka laser vision correct market has changed dramatically since the procedure was first introduced in the early 1990s.
-Since that time, many technological advancements have emerged in the field, which has prompted the use of more advanced equipment and better success rates for patients too.
-While there are various new solutions beyond LASEK and LASIK available today, these two techniques are still some of the most common treatments available for those in need of laser eye surgery to fix refractive errors.
+The laser eye surgery aka laser vision correct market has changed dramatically.
+Ever since the procedure was first introduced in the early 1990s.
+Since, many technological advancements have emerged in the field.
+Which has prompted the use of more advanced equipment and better success rates for patients too.
+While there are new solutions beyond LASEK and LASIK available today.
+These two techniques are still some of the most common treatments available for those in need of laser eye surgery to fix refractive errors.

 What is LASEK and LASIK?